mirage/ke/README.md

 ([`bechamel`](https://github.com/dinosaure/bechamel.git) or `core_bench`),
 fuzzer and tests.

+We provide a functional interface `Fke` or an imperative interface `Rke`.

 From what we know, `Ke.Rke` is the faster implementation than `Queue` from the standard library or the `base` package.
 It is limited by some kind of data (see [`Bigarray.kind`]()) but enough for a lot of algorithms.
 The fast operation is to put some elements faster than a sequence of `Queue.push`, and get some elements faster than a sequence of `Queue.pop`.

-Then we provide a functional interface `Fke` or an imperative interface `Rke`.

 We extended implementations to have a limit of elements to store (see `Rke.Weighted` and `Fke.Weighted`).
 The purpose of it is to limit memory